Filter by

 Pinot Noir is a great red wine for white meats, such as chicken, turkey, duck and pork, however it can also offer a bright counterpoint to hearty stews, like Beef Bourguignon (honoring its roots).
 Plus, due to its light body, Pinot Noir is one of the few red wines that partners well with salmon and veggie dishes, especially those centered on mushrooms.

-How to Serve Pinot Noir?
+How to Serve Pinot Noir Wine?

 It can be helpful to decant a Pinot Noir 30 minutes before serving to enhance its fragrant aromas and let its fruit flavor unfold.
 Serve Pinot Noir in a Burgundy-style glass, if possible.
 Broad and rounded at the base, its rim will keep the aromas concentrated.

 You can serve Pinot Noir with a slight chill (55°F to 60°F) to let the wines fully express their delicate notes.
-You can also serve young, fruity Pinot Noirs chilled (50°F) for a refreshing, red wine on a warm day.